 Things To Do

 The land of Trikala is an ideal field for a number of activities as mountains, forests, rivers, canyons and caves offer for several activities.
 The fully equipped ski center of Pertouli is one of the most beautiful ones as slopes are hugged by a fir forest is popular among lovers of ski and snowboard.
 The highlands of the area offer for paragliding, horseback riding and mountain climbing while Meteora attract highly adventurous rock climbers.
 Several trails are marked for enjoyable hikes around the area with lush greenery where bird watchers can enjoy a wide range of protected species Aspropotamos and Tria Potamia are undoubtedly Greece’s jewels, featuring imposing and spellbinding landscapes, rare wild flowers growing in abundance and a rich fir forest with River Acheloos flowing amidst them, while the local canyons at the mountainous waterfalls are of unique beauty.
 Fishing, hunting, mountain biking, trekking, air gliding, rafting and kayaking are only some of the activities that visitors can enjoy in the Pindos Mountains area.
-Last but not least, the city of Trikala is one of the very few cities of Greece to be highly bike friendly, thus cycling is thoroughly practiced by the locals.
+The city of Trikala is one of the very few cities of Greece to be highly bike friendly, thus cycling is thoroughly practiced by the locals.
+Last but not least during the Festive Season you can visit one of the biggest biggest Christmas theme park in Greece wich is the Mill of Elves.

 The fertile grounds of the Thesalian plain along with the hilly areas of the prefecture of Trikala, result to an extensive production of several local delicacies, well worth a taste, as eating and drinking is an integral part of one’s visit.
 Trikala is pretty famous for its livestock producing high quality of meats, meat products and diary products.
 Fresh goat’s milk, churned buttermilk, yogurt along with home made trahana and pasta are of exceptional taste while feta cheese, rustic bread baked in traditional ovens, mouth – watering meats and sausages are offered in every restaurant or tavern.
 Fresh local products to be found across the area are wild herbs and teas, honey, beans, local type of apples called skioupia, chestnuts, walnuts, hazelnuts, wild berries and figs. Some of the exclusively local dishes are the popular bean soup, pies with several fillings like cheese, leafy greens etc, or the local drink tsalafouti made of hot mild with salt.
 Finally several deserts other than the widely available spoon sweets, the local walnut bases deserts, baklai, a local version of baklava made with honey, a delicious milk pudding pastry are tasty delicacies for the sweet toothed visitors.
 Finally tsipouro, a pomace grape-distilled strong alcoholic drink accompanies every meal and especially the local mezes.